alensugimoto/lambdac/README.md

 (\n.\s.\z.s (n s z)) (\s.\z.s z)                       # succ 1
 (\m.\n.\s.\z.m s (n s z)) (\s.\z.s z) (\s.\z.s (s z))  # plus 1 2
 ```

+## Features to Add

+* Add more details to parse exceptions, such as start and end positions.
+* Allow undo and redo operations using the command pattern.
+* Add help tab to the GUI.
+* Use the MVC architecture pattern.
+* Allow evaluation using different strategies (applicative order, normal order, call-by-value, and call-by-name).
+* Determine if an evaluated expression is behaviorally equivalent to environment variables.
+* Add a REPL to the GUI.
+* Allow variables to be added to the environment with `let`.
+* See last paragraph of section 7.1 in TaPL.
+* See second to last paragraph of section 7.2 in TaPL.
+* Add default environment variables, such as the ones in section 5.2 in TaPL.
+* Allow step-by-step evaluation.

 ## Authors